 Stephens offers something different at the Times.
 And not everyone is pleased.

-“The longest walk in journalism may be the eight or nine blocks between the Wall Street Journal and the New York Times,” Bret Stephens, whom I met a few years ago, told me moments after posting his first opinion piece for the Times.
+“The longest walk in journalism may be the eight or nine blocks between the Wall Street Journal and the New York Times,” Bret Stephens, told me moments after posting his first opinion piece for the Times.
 After sixteen years at the Wall Street Journal, including eleven years as a columnist, Stephens is writing for a different audience.
 At this point in his career, given his commitment to engaging in discourse with people who don’t share his views, getting out of his comfort zone was important to him.

 “There’s a problem with ideological, political, and intellectual silos in this country,” he told me.
 “As columnists, too often we’re preaching to our respective choirs and not to anyone else.
 I deeply believe that that has to change.”

 His first column, Climate of Complete Certainty: How about a reasonable conversation on what to do about our warming planet? asks readers to consider operating with intellectual humility, especially when they are quite sure they are right.
 “I’m grateful that I’m married to a woman who doesn’t always share my point of view,” he told me.
 “It reminds me that very intelligent people looking at the same set of facts can come to honorably different conclusions, and there’s more gain in trying to listen & learn from each other than there is in just sulking in our respective corners.”

 But not everyone shares his willingness to see other perspectives.
 When Stephens vocally opposed Donald Trump, the internet backlash was swift and severe.
 And even before writing his first article for the New York Times, an online petition to have him fired had already gathered more than twenty-five thousand signatures.
 Luckily, Stephens has a thick skin.
 “What has interested me, almost from a sociological perspective, is the ease with which one can start what amounts to a digital mob online,” he told me.